Withholding tax measures

 So-called “residential” real estate investment companies (“vastgoedbevaks/sicafis”) are subject to a “liberatory” 15% withholding tax as of 1 January 2013.
 The exemption contained in Article 106, §8 RD/ITC has been abolished as of the same date.

-The conditions to qualify as a “residential” real estate investment company would be adapted in view of the EU requirements, i.e. the minimum threshold for residential investments is increased from 60% to 80% and the perimeter is extended to the entire European Economic Area.
+The conditions to qualify as a “residential” real estate investment company have been adapted in view of the EU requirements, i.e. the minimum threshold for residential investments is increased from 60% to 80% and the perimeter is extended to the entire European Economic Area.
 The legislation no longer refers to companies investing “directly or indirectly” but only to those investing “directly” in qualifying real estate.

 The income from “other” real estate investment companies (not meeting the 80% threshold and/or investing in offices, commercial or logistic real estate) remains subject to 25% withholding tax.